RIAPS/riaps-pycom/src/riaps/fabfile/README.md

   # This is the hosts configuration file for the RIAPS fabfile
   [RIAPS]

-  # List of bbb hosts for Fabric
+  # List of remote RIAPS hosts for Fabric
-  # BBBs can be addressed by their IP address or the hostname.local (found at the command prompt on the BBB)
+  # RIAPS nodes can be addressed by their IP address or the hostname.local (found at the command prompt on the RIAPS node)
   hosts = "192.168.1.2","192.168.1.3",
-          "ubuntu.local","bbb-ef9e.local"
+          "ubuntu.local","riaps-ef9e.local"
 ```
 - Hosts can additionally be specified explicitly with a flag (**'-H'**) followed by the list of hosts.
 This can be useful for debugging individual hosts or indicating the development machine (localhost).
 Like the riaps-hosts.conf file, the hostnames are listed within double quotes and comma separated (without spaces).
 ```